ausec-it/bof-registry/readme.md

 ## Usage

+To use the breg command just load `breg.cna` into your cobalt strike client.

 ```
 beacon> help breg
 Queries, adds, or deletes keys/values in the windows registry using a beacon object file